49 Master Bedroom Ideas

-The master bedroom is more than just a place to lay your head, but a space to dream in.
-This chamber reflects what you hold dear in the way of taste and personal interests, and likewise lets the esteemed guest know what true renaissance man their host is.
-From breezy beachfront retreats to the more lavish quarters of the Victorian gentleman’s study, and onward into the sparse sophistication of the Scandinavian abode, the master bedroom is truly a stage upon which one can display their true inner aesthetic.
+The master bedroom, which is often the largest bedroom in a house, is more than just a place to lay your head; it’s also a space to dream in.
+This chamber reflects what you hold dear in the way of taste and personal interests and likewise lets the esteemed guest know what a true renaissance man their host is.
+From breezy beachfront retreats and TV wall mounts to the more lavish quarters of the Victorian gentleman’s study and onward into the sparse sophistication of the Scandinavian abode, the master bedroom is truly a stage upon which one can display their true inner aesthetic.

-Canopied beds and comfortable chaise lounges evoke a sumptuous estate hideaway, while bold colors and bespoke furnishings echo the modern man’s savvy.
-Whatever you ultimately choose and matter where your desires lie, these top 60 best master bedroom ideas are no less than your personally appointed palace.
+A canopy bed and a comfortable chaise lounge evoke a sumptuous estate hideaway, while bold colors or muted blues and greens and bespoke furnishings echo the modern man’s savvy.
+Whatever you ultimately choose and matter where your desires lie, these top master bedroom ideas are no less than your personally appointed palace.

 A man’s private getaway is not complete without a place to relax and watch the game or cuddle up with someone in front of the newest movie release.
 While it is perfectly acceptable to simply hang your widescreen on the wall across from your bed, designing a media area can make that side of your room a pleasure to look at even when the TV is off.

-If your master bedroom has a fireplace, a logical spot to mount your TV is over the mantel.
-Extend your brick or stone fireplace surround to cover the entire wall for an impressive bedroom accent.
+If you have a with a fireplace, a logical spot to mount your TV is over the mantel.
+Extend your brick or stone fireplace surround to cover the entire for an impressive accent.

 Considering that most of us will sleep one-third of our life away, our bed needs to be comfortable and inviting – a soft place to land at the end of each busy day.
 When choosing this most important piece of furniture, you must consider decorative and practical aspects alike.
 Thankfully, headboards and bed frames come in almost limitless styles to fit every preference.

-Padded fabric headboards are not only attractive, but they are also comfortable to lean against while reading or watching TV.
+Padded fabric headboards are not only attractive, but they are also comfortable to lean against while reading a book or watching TV.
 These luxurious headboards can be covered in a variety of materials, from buttery soft leather to plush velvet.
-Check out the video at the end of this category for a tutorial on making your own DIY upholstered headboard.
-You can also apply the same effect directly to the wall behind your bed.
-When carried to the ceiling, this feature makes a dramatic statement, especially when flanked by floor-to-ceiling mirrors.

 Don’t just settle for your builder’s basic overhead light fixture when it’s so easy to replace it with a magnificent focal point.
 You may not use your overhead light often in the bedroom, favoring nightstand lamps that cast a softer glow at night.
 However, both types of lighting are important to creating the right atmosphere in your master bedroom.

-While lighting should complement your overall design scheme, it can be OK to step outside the box when designing your own private hideaway.
-Sometimes an ornate crystal chandelier is just what’s needed to add some Hollywood glamour to a monotonal bedroom.
+While lighting should complement your overall scheme, it can be OK to step outside the box when designing your private hideaway.
+Sometimes an ornate crystal chandelier is just what’s needed to add some Hollywood glamour to a monotonous .
 Consider shopping for fixtures designed for other areas of the home.
-For example, if you have high ceilings in your bedroom, a fixture intended for an entryway may fill the space more beautifully than a smaller-profile bedroom fixture.
+For example, if you have high ceilings in your , a fixture intended for an entryway may fill the more beautifully than a smaller-profile fixture.

-Bedside lamps are handy in the wee hours of the night and should be a standard element in every bedroom.
-Not only are they essential, but their colors, materials, and shapes also add so much to a room’s ambiance.
-Ideally, each nightstand will have a lamp, but it’s a myth that they have to match.
+Bedside lamps are handy in the wee hours of the night and should be a standard element in every .
+Not only are they essential, but their colors, materials, and shapes also add so much to a ‘s ambiance.
+Ideally, each will have a lamp, but it’s a myth that they have to match.
 This is particularly true in a shabby chic or eclectic setting.
-That said, a traditionally-designed master bedroom will almost certainly have matching lamps to remain true to its elegant sensibilities.
+That said, a traditionally designed will almost certainly have matching lamps to remain true to its elegant sensibilities.

-Textured panels are another option to embellish a boring master bedroom ceiling.
+Textured panels are another option to embellish a boring .
 From antique embossed metal tiles to modern geometric designs, these panels come in a huge assortment of styles.
-You can also apply textured wallpaper to the ceiling to obtain a floral or natural texture.
-If you prefer the classic look of a coffered ceiling, you can create this effect yourself by installing slats or beams in a grid pattern.
-For a bold look, paint the areas between the slats a dark or contrasting color.
+You can also apply textured wallpaper to the to obtain a floral or natural texture.
+If you prefer the classic look of a coffered , you can create this effect yourself by installing slats or beams in a grid pattern.
+For a bold look, paint the areas between the slats a dark or contrasting .

-Beams add a rustic or midcentury feel to a master suite and can be painted black for a strong statement.
-A combination of shiplap and beams is an ideal ceiling for farmhouses and cottages.
-Shiplap’s tightly-fitting boards provide just enough texture without going overboard.
+Beams add a rustic or midcentury feel to a and can be painted black for a strong statement.
+A combination of shiplap and beams is an ideal for farmhouses and cottages.
+Shiplap’s tightly fitting boards provide just enough texture without going overboard.
 Even if you currently have unattractive popcorn ceilings, you can learn how to cover them yourself with a plywood shiplap effect by watching the following video.

 Look for accessories that bring the spirit of the woodsman inside.
 For example, buy faux fur pillows to nestle among your high-count linens.
-Hang a white plaster mounted deer, moose, or elk head over your fireplace to give a contemporary nod to classic lodge décor.
+Hang a white plaster-mounted deer, moose, or elk head over your fireplace to give a contemporary nod to classic lodge .
 Look for a chandelier with arms that resemble animal antlers or tree branches.
-On your nightstand, place a colored mason jar filled with tall decorative twigs instead of flowers.
+On your , place a colored mason jar filled with tall decorative twigs instead of flowers.

-Your master bedroom floor shouldn’t only look appealing—it needs to feel utterly luxurious under bare feet.
+Your master bedroom floor shouldn’t only look appealing; it needs to feel utterly luxurious under bare feet.
 If you go with carpet, it should be the thickest, softest pile you can afford.
-If you prefer hardwoods, be sure the seams are sanded evenly and the finish is satiny smooth.
-Keep in mind that using a satin finish instead of a gloss will help to hide footprints, dust, and other noticeable dirt between cleanings.
+If you prefer hardwood, be sure the seams are sanded evenly and the finish is satiny smooth.
+Keep in mind that using a satin finish instead of a gloss will help hide footprints, dust, and other noticeable dirt between cleanings.

-Use an area rug or throw rugs to soften the appearance of your bedroom and give your feet a soft place to land in the mornings.
-Fluffy flokati or solid shag rugs go well with modern or midcentury themed rooms, while classic Oriental or Persian rugs look great in more traditional spaces.
-Consider jute or other natural fiber rug if your bedroom has a beachy or cottage design scheme.
+Use an area rug or throw rug to soften the appearance of your and give your feet a soft place to land in the mornings.
+Fluffy flokati or solid shag rugs go well with modern or midcentury-themed rooms, while classic Oriental or Persian rugs look great in more traditional spaces.
+Consider jute or other natural fiber rugs if you have a beachy or cottage scheme.

-The simple addition of wall texture can be the one thing that takes your master bedroom from average to extraordinary.
-As with every detail you add to your home, the wall texture you choose should be representative of your overall style.
+The simple addition of wall texture can be the one master bedroom idea that takes your private space from average to extraordinary.
+As with every detail you add to your home, the wall texture you choose should represent your overall style.
 Wallpaper is a classic solution for wall texturing and can be found in muted or dramatic designs.
-For a softer effect, choose an embossed solid color wallpaper.
+For a softer effect, choose an embossed solid-color wallpaper.
 You can create a more rustic accent by covering one wall with woven textured wallpaper.

-You can easily mimic the look of exposed brick by purchasing manufactured masonry veneer to hang on the wall behind your bed or around your fireplace.
+You can easily mimic the look of exposed brick by purchasing manufactured masonry veneer to hang on the behind your bed or around your fireplace.
 These panels come in finishes that look like natural brick or stone or can be painted to coordinate with your bedding or flooring.
-If you are lucky enough to live in a loft or home with exposed brick walls, they can be left as-is, whitewashed or painted.
+If you are lucky enough to live in a loft or home with exposed brick walls, they can be left as is, either whitewashed or painted.